GioKvirika/MovieManagementApp/README.md

 goal in mind.
 I hope people who have recently started in Web development, and also in Node.js in particular, will find analyzing source code of this project useful.

+The code is documented to a certain extent, which I hope will further aid those who are interested to see how the project was implemented.

 **Some Screenshots**

 This is how the main page looks like: